mattyfew/lectures/node_workshop/README.md

 1. We will not spend any time installing/setting up the following.
 Links are provided for you to install on your own time.
    1. [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/)
    2. A code editor such as [Atom](https://atom.io/) or [Brackets](http://brackets.io/)
-   3. If you have Windows, that you are able to run [Bash](https://msdn.microsoft.com/en-us/commandline/wsl/about) in the terminal (Mac people, it's already installed)
+   3. If you have Windows, that you are able to run [Bash](https://msdn.microsoft.com/en-us/commandline/wsl/about) in the terminal (Mac & Linux people, it's already installed)
    4. [Now](https://zeit.co/now) - provides realtime global deployment for free
 2. Q & A - I will take questions as I go through the demo.
 If need be, we will "parking lot" certain questions to be discussed at the conclusion of the demo.